Skip to content ↓

 Improving our maths teaching and the curriculum planning in line with the DFE

-Additional reading intervention groups will take place for those children who are seen to be significantly behind their peers (Bottom 20%).
+Additional reading intervention groups will take place for those children who are seen to be significantly behind their peers (first 20%).

 Wider strategies (for example, related to attendance, behaviour, wellbeing)